-In Year 9 there are currently 3 blocks in the timetable in which students will study either 2 languages and 1 Expressive Arts & Technology subjects and 1 Language.
+In Year 9 there are currently 3 blocks in the timetable in which students will study either 2 languages and 1 Expressive Arts & Technology subject or 2 Expressive Arts & Technology subjects and 1 Language.

 - The languages offered are: French, Ivrit, Spanish and Latin - The Expressive Arts & Technology subjects offered are: Art, Design & Technology, Food Technology, Music and Drama.